Official-VisAI/v1-documentation/README.md

 This is the documentation for VisAI version 1.x!

 Originally hosted on our website, we've moved to GitHub to allow for easier community contribution.
+[Check out the Wiki to get started](https://github.com/Official-VisAI/v1-documentation/wiki)!

 In order to support as many languages as we can, we've split this repository into multiple folders.
 If you don't see a language you know, [consider contributing](https://github.com/Official-VisAI/v1-documentation/wiki/Portal:Contribution-Guide)!